bbrooklyn/bbrooklyn/README.md

-## Hello👋, I'm a first year Computer Science student from the UK
+## Hello, I'm a first year Computer Science student from the UK
 *Contact me on Discord at: brooklyn0*

 ### Languages